 The City of Saskatoon recognizes that urban development will inevitably impact wetland resources.
 The intent of the Wetland Policy is to guide land use and development decisions related to wetland and riparian areas in a manner that is sensitive to the ecological integrity of wetlands and the objectives of achieving compact, sustainable and economically viable growth patterns.
-The Wetland Policy Project will create a framework to integrate as many of the benefits and functions of wetlands as possible within the urban context while maintaining a balance between the important Strategic Goals of Environmental Leadership, Sustainable Growth, Moving Around and Quality of Life ( City of Saskatoon Strategic Plan 2013-2023).
+The Wetland Policy Project created a framework to integrate as many of the benefits and functions of wetlands as possible within the urban context while maintaining a balance between the important Strategic Goals of Environmental Leadership, Sustainable Growth, Moving Around and Quality of Life ( City of Saskatoon Strategic Plan 2013-2023).

 As outlined in the Strategic Plan, the goal of Environmental Leadership includes the following long term strategies that directly relate to the benefits of wetland preservation: